Enhancing Screen Time Identification in Children with a Multi-View Vision Language Model and Screen Time Tracker: Method

 \textbf{Text Embedding (MiniLM)}.
-In the training phase, we employed a MiniLM \cite{10.5555/3495724.3496209} for extracting textual features from annotations associated with multi-view images.
+In the training phase, we employed a MiniLM \cite{10.5555/3495724.3496209} for extracting textual features from annotations associated with Multi-View images.
 In particular, each images were associated with a sentence of textual annotation during training.
 MiniLM is made of a set of distilled self-attention model in transformer implementation.
 In this study, our analysis was constrained by a limited sample space, as all egocentric images were sourced from indoor home environments.
 Furthermore, the sample set mainly comprises screen-related instances.
 In addition, textual information involved in this study was mainly that relevant to screen events.
 This made MiniLM particularly well-suited for our application, as its distilled architecture efficiently captured the necessary textual embeddings during the training phase.
 In the Feature Synthesis layer, text embeddings were normalized and concatenated to ensure the brevity of image captions.
 These concatenated embeddings were then processed through a linear alignment layer, ensuring dimensional consistency with the embeddings used in the Swin Transformer model.
 In particular, the text embeddings extracted from this phase serve as the annotation for the following text generation model.
+We adopt the MiniLM for processing the text input for two reasons: MiniLM maps input texts of varying lengths into fixed-length embeddings, enhancing the robustness and scalability of the proposed framework.
+Moreover, by using the embeddings as input, the proposed framework can focus on high-level semantic information from the text.

+\textbf{Alignment layer.} The alignment layer is a fully-connected layer which projects embeddings of multi-modal data to the LLMs' input space.
+The fused multi-modal data by concatenation is sent to the alignment layer.
+Then processed embeddings are sent to the LLM for screen identification.
+The alignment layer has trainable parameters that can be updated during the training process, in order to achieve the optimal projection of the multi-modal data to the LLM's input space.